 2. Git Pull- This will update your local branch with the origin/main branch i.e. actually what it does is combination of Git Fetch and Git merge one after another.
 But this may Cause Conflicts to occur, so it’s recommended to use Git Pull with a clean copy.

 git fetch, so you can understand the actual differences... in few simple words, fetch gets the latest data, but not the code changes and not going to mess with your current code, but pull get the code changes and merge it your local branch, read on to get more details about each:

-It will download all refs and object and any new branches to local Repository...
+It will download all refs and objects and any new branches to your local Repository...